Projects per year

 Academic Biography

-Dr Robert Portman is a Lecturer in Psychology in the School of Social Sciences, Humanities and Law.
+Dr Robert Portman is a Senior Lecturer in Psychology in the School of Social Sciences, Humanities and Law.
 He completed an undergraduate Psychology w/Criminology degree at the University of Huddersfield in 2015, going on to complete an MSc by Research from the same institution in 2017.
 He received his PhD from Edge Hill University in 2021, following a successful defence of his thesis.
-In collaboration with West Lancashire Borough Council, Robert’s PhD work comprised an exploration and intervention development of a social-identity informed peer-support intervention for exercise referral.
+In collaboration with West Lancashire Borough Council, Robert’s PhD work comprised an exploration and intervention development of a social-identity informed peer-support public health intervention.

 Summary of Research Interests

-Robert is a researcher within the Centre for Applied Psychological Sciences at Teesside University and a member of the Health Section of the British Psychological Society.
+Robert is a researcher within the Centre for Applied Psychological Sciences at Teesside University.

 Robert’s research interests focus on the social identity approach to health, investigating the factors that influence group attraction, group cohesion and subsequent social identification.
 His research focusses on the practical application of the social identity approach to facilitating health enhancing behaviour change.